Cross-Modal Causal Intervention for Medical Report Generation: Methodology

 To estimate $P(Y|do(M=m))$, we can apply the back-door intervention to cut off the link $M \gets X \gets Z \to Y$~\cite{liu2022show}.
 Therefore, we have the intervention probability formulation:

 where $\hat{x}$ is the selected features from $X$ not caused by $M$.
 Finally, we can calculate Eq.~(\ref{eq:front_door_do_2}) by applying Eq.~({\ref{eq:front_door_do_3}}):

-However, existing front-door causal intervention methods employ diverse approaches for estimating mediators and conducting interventions. \red{In MRG, we construct the structural causal model (SCM) similar to Image Caption~\cite{liu2022show}, assuming that $h_v$ is the visual feature, $h_w$ is the linguistic feature of the attended word, and $h$ is the fusion feature from $h_v$ and $h_w$ ($h_v \to h \gets h_w$), leading to the generation of report $R$.
+However, existing front-door causal intervention methods employ diverse approaches for estimating mediators and conducting interventions.
+In {RRG}, we construct the structural causal model (SCM) similar to Image Caption~\cite{liu2022show}, assuming that $h_v$ is the visual feature, $h_w$ is the linguistic feature of the attended word, and $h$ is the fusion feature from $h_v$ and $h_w$ ($h_v \to h \gets h_w$), leading to the generation of report $R$.
 Moreover, $h_v$ would be influenced by $h_w$ through cross-attention and makes $h_v \gets h_w$, as shown in Fig.~\ref{fig:method_scm} (e).

-Following that, we divide the mediator into visual and linguistic modalities and introduce a Front-door Intervention Module (FIM) based on Equation~(\ref{eq:front_door_do}) to deconfound them. }
+\red{Previous method ~\cite{liu2022show} employed a pre-constructed semantic dictionary for backdoor intervention, without accounting for complex representations found in radiological imaging.
+Differently, we construct mediators internally within the model to simulate front-door causal interventions, as illustrated in Figure~\ref{fig:method_vlci}.
+We further mine and construct mediators separately from visual and linguistic aspects by leveraging semantic correlations obtained during the pre-training phase.
+Finally, we estimate the actual causal effects by conditioning each mediator through mediator-based sub-distributions.
+In contrast, the baseline merely relies on the confounded distribution for estimation.
+To address this, we introduce the Front-Door Intervention Module (FIM) based on Equation (\ref{eq:front_door_do}) to disentangle the effects and construct the Visual Mediator Module (VDM) and Linguistic Mediator Module (LDM) separately.}